arushi333-commits/Real_vs_Fake_Face_Classifier/README.md

 Once downloaded, upload the .pth file into Colab's /content directory using the left-hand file browser.

 No changes to the code are necessary if the file is named the same.

 IMPORTANT!!!
-If you wish to chnage the file name make appropriate chnages to model_path = "/content/your_custom_model_name.pth"
+If you wish to change the file name make appropriate chnages to model_path = "/content/your_custom_model_name.pth"

 ---